A face cover perspective to $\ell_1$ embeddings of planar graphs: Introduction

 In this paper we generalize the notion of \SPD by defining \emph{partial} \SPD (\PSPD).
 The difference is that in \PSPD we do not need all the vertices to be removed.
 That is, in \PSPD the last level of the hierarchy is allowed to be non-empty.
 Given a planar graph $G$ with a terminal set $K$ and a face cover of size $\gamma(G,K)=\gamma$, using cycle separators \cite{Mil86} we create a \PSPD of depth $O(\log \gamma)$, such that for every cluster $C$ in the lower level of the hierarchy, all the remaining terminals $K\cap C$ lie on a single face.
 In other words, each such cluster is an Okamura-Seymour (O-S) graph.

-We invoke the embedding of \cite{AFGN18} on our \PSPD, as a result we get an embedding with expansion $O(\sqrt{\log \gamma})$, where every pair of terminals $v,u$ that either was separated by the \PSPD, or lie close enough to some removed shortest path, has constant contraction.
-All is left to do is take care of terminal pairs that remained in the same cluster, and lie far from the cluster boundary.
+We invoke the embedding of \cite{AFGN22} on our \PSPD, as a result we get an embedding with expansion $O(\sqrt{\log \gamma})$, where every pair of terminals $v,u$ that either was separated by the \PSPD, or lie close enough to some removed shortest path, has constant contraction.
+The remaining work is to take care of terminal pairs that remained in the same cluster, and lie far from the cluster boundary.
 As each such cluster is O-S graph, it embeds isometrically to $\ell_1$.
 However, we cannot simply embed each cluster independently of the entire graph.
 Such an oblivious embedding will create an unbounded expansion, as close-by pairs might belong to different clusters.

 Our solution, and the main technical part of the paper, is to create a truncated embedding \footnote{An embedding $f:V\rightarrow\ell_1$ is truncated if for every vertex $v$, $\|f(v)\|_1$ is bounded by some formerly specified number.}.
 Specifically, consider a cluster $C$ where all the terminals lie on a single face $F$.
 Let $\mathcal{B}=V\setminus C$ be the boundary of $C$, which is the set of vertices outside $C$.
 We construct a Lipschitz embedding $f$ of $F$ into $\ell_1$ such that the norm $\|f(v)\|_1$ of every vertex $v\in F$ is bounded by its distance to the boundary $d_G(v,\mathcal{B})$, while $f$ has constant contraction for pairs far enough from the boundary.
 Our final embedding is defined as a concatenating of the embedding for the \PSPD with a truncated embedding for every cluster, providing a constant contraction on all pairs and $O(\sqrt{\log \gamma})$ expansion.